-The Boiler Upgrade Scheme is a government scheme administered by Ofgem across England and Wales delivering grants of up to £7,500 (the uplift will come into effect from Monday 23rd October) towards heat pump installations in UK households.
-Any remaining installation costs will then be paid by the property owner.
+The Boiler Upgrade Scheme is a government scheme administered by Ofgem across England and Wales, delivering grants of up to £7,500 towards heat pump installations in UK households.
+The property owner will then pay any remaining installation costs.

-£450 million has been allocated to the scheme and the government will operate on a first-come, first-served basis for those who meet eligibility criteria.
-Around 90,000 homes are expected to benefit from the funding.
+£450 million has been allocated to the scheme up until 2025, and around 90,000 homes are expected to benefit.
+The government will operate on a first-come, first-served basis for those who meet eligibility criteria.

-The scheme runs from April 2022 to 2028, was formerly known as the Clean Heat Grant and replaces the Domestic Renewable Heat Incentive (RHI) which ended on 31st March 2022.
+The scheme was formerly known as the Clean Heat Grant and replaced the Domestic Renewable Heat Incentive (RHI) which ended on 31st March 2022.

 Which heating systems will the grant cover?